All in-depth articles about my Apple career:

 People also ask me how I ended up on this team in the first place.
 I’m reminded of one of my favorite quips from Steve Jobs.

-My version is “What can I say, I was hired by the wrong manager”
+My version is “What can I say, I picked the wrong manager”